 ATS software usually includes resume screening tools to quickly identify candidates with the required skills and create a shortlist.

-If the resume meets between 20% and 80% of job requirements when parsing, it may be stored in a database for the future.
-If it doesn’t meet the 20% threshold, it will likely be discarded.
+If the resume meets between 20% and 80% of job requirements during parsing, the ATS may store it in a database for the future.
+If it doesn’t meet the 20% threshold, it’ll likely be discarded.

 Resume screening software works by picking out relevant keywords from each resume that match the requirements of the job description – for example, Python coding skills.